moimikey/awesome-devtools/README.md

 ## Bookmarklets

 - [artoo.js](https://medialab.github.io/artoo/) - Client-side scraping utility for the currently loaded uri.
-- [CSS Stress Test](https://github.com/andyedinborough/stress-css) - JavaScript to test each CSS class on a page and report which are hindering performance.
 - [deCSS3](https://github.com/davatron5000/deCSS3/) - A lil' bookmarklet that will strip out your CSS3 rules and show you how gracefully you're degrading.
 - [DOM Monster](http://mir.aculo.us/dom-monster/) - A cross-platform, cross-browser bookmarklet that will analyze the DOM & other features of the page you're on.
 - [Make Bookmarklets](https://make-bookmarklets.com) - Online tool to turn JavaScript into a bookmarklet.